QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 # Numerical analysis
+The goal of this course is to solve a system on a computer.
+We will use matrices, and try to solve AX=b.
+We will have a lot of methods, and we will see their requirements, their implementation in R, and their complexity.

 The main goal of this course is to solve **AX=b** (find the vector $X$, given a matrix $A$ and a resulting vector $b$) on a computer.
 You will learn